vegaprotocol/documentation/versioned_docs/version-v0.53/concepts/vega-chain.md

 1. Start a Vega validating node, including the associated infrastructure (see below)
 2. Submit a transaction using their keys, announcing they want to validate, and receive a response that the network has verified key ownership (see below)
-3. Self-stake to their validator Vega key at least as much as the amount defined by the reward.staking.delegation.minimumValidatorStake network parameter
+3. Self-stake to their validator Vega key at least <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" formatter="governanceToken" suffix="tokens" hideName={true} />
 4. Wait for others to nominate them.
 It would be worth announcing to the community that you have started a node and are looking for stake)

 ### Infrastructure guidelines